 Additionally, the boat owner was the last person to speak with Justin prior to his disappearance.

 “The boat owner’s story about the day Justin disappeared has changed many times over the course of the search.
 But one truth remains: he was the last person to talk with Justin.
 Not one investigator, who has met this man, believes his claim that out of the “goodness of his heart,” he would go out to check on Justin’s welfare.”

 The boat owner changed his story more than once.
 He also claimed that he “checked on Justin’s wellbeing”, something that raised eyebrows because it so rarely happens.
-Latin America has a culture of independence in which locals focus on their own life and are too busy or otherwise not concerned about the wellbeing of tourists.
-It’s not a bad thing, it’s just the very free spirited way that mostly everyone lives in Latin America.
+Many sub-regions in Latin America, including Guatemala, have cultures of independence in which locals focus on their own life and are too busy or otherwise not concerned about the wellbeing of tourists.
+It’s not a bad thing, it’s just the very free spirited way that people often live.

 The Answers Remain With Locals

 The family concluded their search after they were threatened.
 If they hadn’t ended their search, there likely would have been more foul play.
 Local police will not pursue a criminal case that could result in harm to themselves or their own family.

 In truth, it’s difficult to know exactly what happened to Justin Booska.
 Was the boat owner at fault?
 Or was something even more sinister at play?
 Only the locals truly know.
 However, the fact that Justin’s family and police were threatened by locals makes it clear that foul play was involved.